mnott/dissertation-template/Documentation/Install LaTeX under Windows.md

 ## Configure Git

-Use Sublime Text to edit the .gitconfig file in your home directory:
+Use Sublime Text or any other editor to edit the .gitconfig file in your home directory:

 ![latex_win_gitbash_6.png](Attachments/latex_win_gitbash_6.png)